ekenigsberg/BootCampHomework02-2019-05-29/README.md

 Sub SummarizeSingleWorksheet(wrk As Worksheet)
     ' SET VARS
     ' ranges for iteration
-    Dim rngTkrSource, rngTkrSummary As Range
-    ' ranges for building summary-table formulas
+    Dim rngTkrSource As Range, rngTkrSummary As Range ' ranges for building summary-table formulas
-    Dim rngPriceOpen, rngPriceClose As Range
-    ' var for Total Stock Volume.
+    Dim rngPriceOpen As Range, rngPriceClose As Range ' var for Total Stock Volume.
 I show Total Stock Volume on the spreadsheet as a formula, but I ' use this variable to prove I understand how to compute a running total in VBA.
     Dim dblVolume As Double